 If you are using a Mac, ensure High Power mode is turned on.
 See https://support.apple.com/en-us/HT212852.

 Ensure WebGL is on and hardware accelerated is checked first:

-- Scroll down to the System section and ensure the Use hardware acceleration when available checkbox is checked.
+- Ensure Use hardware acceleration when available is checked.

-- Relaunch Chrome so any changes take effect.
+- Relaunch Chrome to have this change take effect.

 Check Onshape at this point.
 If it’s still not working, try to force WebGL hardware rendering via the following: